firi/appengine-afterburner/README.md

 This sample code first enables the App Engine bundled services, then wraps the returned WSGI app in the `StructuredLoggingMiddleware`.
-A wrapper function is used to make it work easier with unittests, so you can disable the wrapper if needed, as it converts logs to JSON payloads which can be hard to read.
+A wrapper function is used to make it work easier with unittests, so you can disable the wrapper if needed.
+The JSON payloads can be hard to read when debugging.

 #### Error Reporting